SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Some of my disk drives are so old, their capacity is measured in trilobytes."
 - "I'm as emotionally stable as an IKEA table: on any given day, it all depends on how well put together I am."
+- "Is he ['smarter than the average bear'](https://en.wikipedia.org/wiki/Yogi_Bear#:~:text=smarter%20than%20the%20av%2Der%2Dage%20bear)?
+Yes.
+But, honestly: how smart is a bear?"
+- "I might have impostor syndrome.
+But how can I be sure I'm not just pretending?"